wudi669/wudi669/_pages/opportunities.md

 + Biomedical Engineering
 + Information Technology

-Preferred Expertise:
-Your work will involve cutting-edge research in two or more of the following areas:
+The candidate is expected to possess expertise in at least two of the following areas:

 + Surgical/Medical Robotics
 + Machine Learning/Deep Learning/Reinforcement Learning
 + Robot Control/Modeling